Cuisinart vs KitchenAid

 When to choose a KitchenAid hand blender

-KitchenAid the world-wide winner… quiet, powerful, reliable.
+KitchenAid – a world-wide favourite – quiet, powerful, well designed & reliable.

 So, for us it’s the winner for the reliability overall, and the product we like best is the higher end 5 speed model – both electric and cordless models the world over.